-China is the undisputed champion of social media, despite being absent from the largest social media websites in the West.
-By the sheer size of the user base, with over 91% of China’s population connected to a social media platform, and by the overall level of activity, Chinese social media is prevalent in a big way, when you compare them to their counterparts.
+Despite being absent from the largest social media websites in the West, China is the undisputed champion of social media.
+The sheer size of the user base, with over 91% of China’s population connected to a social media platform.
+By the overall level of activity, Chinese social media is prevalent in a big way when comparing them to their counterparts.

 For the most part, many online companies don’t even bother to tap into this potential goldmine of new customers.
 This is either due to ignorance or being intimidated by the language and cultural barriers.
-Although consumer behavior doesn’t change all that drastically once you cross those imaginary borders and over international waters.
+However, consumer behavior doesn’t change drastically once you cross those imaginary borders and over international waters.

 Establishing your Brand in China

-In the U.S. your company should be accessible on at least 3 to 4 social media platforms to reach the minimum level of social activity; some combination of Facebook, Twitter, YouTube, and Instagram, typically.
+In the U.S., your company should be accessible on at least 3 to 4 social media platforms to reach the minimum social activity level; some combination of Facebook, Twitter, YouTube, and Instagram, typically.

-In China, it is common for users to be active on big Chinese social media platforms at the same time.
+In China, it is common for users to be active on big Chinese social media platforms simultaneously.

-What makes things even more enticing for the Chinese social media, is that the people there are much more inclined to discuss and interact with brands directly openly.
+What makes things even more enticing for Chinese social media is that the people there are much more inclined to discuss and interact with brands openly.

 Social Networks that Dominate

-We are going to start with the top Chinese social media networks that grab the most significant market share.
+We will start with the top Chinese social media networks that grab the most significant market share.
 That doesn’t mean you should forgo adding more to your list of accounts.

-Since so many Chinese are connected online, a “small” platform could be home to tens of millions of users, which you could be missing out.
+Since so many Chinese are connected online, a “small” platform could be home to tens of millions of users, which you could be missing out on.
 Let’s look at the most prominent players out there that you can’t afford to miss.

 Also known as Weixin in Chinese, this mobile platform is one of the most versatile messaging apps on the market.
 This app is even gaining popularity in the States.